 Why Webinar Attendance Rates Are Lower Than You Think

 Most webinar platforms report attendance as a percentage of registrants who joined live.
 According to B2B webinar benchmarks from ON24, the average attendance rate sits at 35-40%, but that figure includes well-resourced teams with mature programs.
 For many smaller or newer programs, 20-30% is the real baseline.
+Attendance rate measures reminder cadence, not buying intent; for the post-event metrics that actually predict pipeline, see webinar analytics that predict pipeline.

 Two things drive the gap between registration and attendance: